JihoonJang/GEDc/README.md

 # GEDc
 GEDc.
-Calculates the graph edit distance between a single query graph and a data graph or between a single query graph and a database of graphs.
+Computes the graph edit distance between a single query graph and a data graph or between a single query graph and a database of graphs.

 ## Environment
 GEDc requires Python 3 running on a machine with 64-bit Linux.
 Ensure that the `./bin/GEDc` binary is available and executable in your working directory.